emontzkajnl/plugins/custom-facebook-feed/README.txt

 * Fix: Fixed an issue with GDPR Cookie Consent by Web Toffee integration.

 = 2.19.1 =
-* New: In this update, the plugin will now use a persistent cache to store your Facebook group posts.
+* New: In this update, the plugin will now use a persistent cache to store your group posts.
 This will help minimize any affects of a Facebook API change on May 25th which will only allow Facebook Groups to retrieve content from the past 90 days.
 The plugin will store your group posts in the persistent cache so that those posts can continue to be displayed beyond 90 days.
 This update will also make a one-time request to get the last 100 posts from your group and store those too, so that the affect of this change will be minimal for our users.
 Please [see here](https://smashballoon.com/doc/facebook-api-change-limits-groups-to-90-days/) for more information.
 * Tweak: Updated jQuery methods in preparation for jQuery migrate removal in an upcoming WordPress core update.
 * Tweak: Added option to enqueue CSS and JS files only when shortcode is on the page.
 * Tweak: Added an reset error log button to the settings page.